 Besides that, statistics show that 70% of employees have confessed to lying on their resumes, so the need for checking is even greater.

-Step-by-step of the background verification process
+A detailed look into the background verification process

 Here is a fair outline of the stages of a structured background check process:

-Candidate Consent and Information Gathering
+- Candidate Consent and Information Gathering

 The process starts with getting the candidate’s consent and collecting their personal information needed for the checks.